FreymundDeveloper/Storage-Manager/Readme.md

 # Storage-Manager

-An inventory management system with basic CRUD functionality..
+An inventory management system with basic CRUD functionality.

 Some technologies used: